By Kristin Burgess, RD

 - Stay hydrated.
 Every day.
 No matter what, unless for some reason your doctor says so.
 If you are not drinking half your body weight in ounces of water, you are likely dehydrated.
 Start your day with at least twenty ounces upon waking and finish your water goal by about 5:00pm.
 Drink from a large reusable bottle, to help with convenience and measuring accountability.

-- Plan your day to consume at least three different vegetables, in large quantities, as well as two different fruits.
+- Plan your day to consume at least three different vegetables, in large quantities each day, as well as two different fruits.

-- I would recommend not dieting, not cutting calories and try to avoid those tempting trendy diets.
+- Try to avoid those tempting trendy diets and focus more on sustainable, long-term changes.
 This is true especially if you are perimenopause or in menopause.
-If you find that you are always tired and fighting fatigue, avoid caffeine and limit sugars as you might be fighting high stress hormones.
+If you find that you are always tired and fighting fatigue, avoid caffeine and limit sugars as you might be fighting high-stress hormones.